 In addition, our JK students take part in our school extra-curricular classes - art, music, and physical education with certified and licensed teachers.
 They have great fun with holidays, seasons, and special events like: Johnny Appleseed Day, Fire Prevention Week, The Pumpkin Patch, The Thanksgiving Feast, TINK the Elf, Mardi Gras, Earth Day, The 100th Day of School, Dr. Seuss's Birthday, and much much more!

 Our Junior Kindergarten is AWESOME!
 We love our JK!
 We purposely keep our Junior Kindergarten small in number to allow for more 1:1 instructional time with their teachers.
-In addition, we staff our JK with a teacher assistant in the mornings.
+In addition, we staff our JK with a teacher assistant in the mornings and afternoons.

 Enjoy this PPT of JK photos!!